 rose-the planner from Toronto, Ontario-Canada on August 20, 2013:

 Great article!
 Some musicals drive me up the wall but I loved Moulin Rouge, Rocky Horror Picture Show and Sweeny Todd: The Demon Barber of Fleet Street.
 Thank you for sharing.
 (Voted Up) -Rose

-Mel Carriere from San Diego California on August 20, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on August 20, 2013: